 Not such a deceit is it?
 In this scenario, tracing art makes perfect sense.

 There is an irony about tracing art.
 People that can’t draw, can’t trace either.
 The finished work will still look amateurish.

 Tracing art isn’t as accurate as you might think.
 Of course, you must ensure that the paper is firmly in place throughout the tracing but did you know that people tend to trace on the inside of the outline?

-In other words, the main features can transfer as pinched and smaller than they are in reality.
+In other words, the main features can look smaller than they are in reality.

 The eyes, in particular, can be too small, and if there is one rule you should always follow it’s this:

 When in doubt, draw the eyes bigger!

 A competent artist will see the errors but the less skilled will miss them entirely.
 Bad artists can’t trace either.